Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2014

-Place canola oil, softened butter, sugar, powdered sugar, eggs, salt, cream of tartar, baking soda, coconut extract and vanilla in a mixing bowl.
+Place softened butter, sugar, brown sugar, eggs, baking powder, baking soda and salt in a mixing bowl.
+Add vanilla.

-Beat ingredients with an electric mixer until well combined.
+Combine ingredients with an electric mixer until well mixed.

-Add UNBLEACHED all-purpose flour.
+Stir in UNBLEACHED all-purpose flour.
 Bleached flour toughens baked goods.
-Add vanilla chips, sliced almonds, coconut, quartered candied cherries, and very well-drained crushed pineapple.
+Add oatmeal, dried blueberries, and vanilla chips.

 Here’s the recipe.